EunAJun/siso_ota/README.md

 1. Changed buzzer setting information format : 1byte -> 2bytes
 2. Add a response about wifi connection fail or sucess message
 3. Add a function to stop operation during charging
+4. Add a function to set setting informations to default after a reset operation.

 ## 2025.04.25 ####################################################################################